Caleb-o/c3-cookbook/src/projects/calculator.md

 # Calculator Evaluator

-> 🚧 This is a work in progress
+> 🚧 This is a work in progress, so it may not be complete or finalised.

 We are going to create a small project, that can lex, parse and evaluate an expression for a basic calculator.
 We will try and keep this nice and easy and so we are going to merge a few things together for simplicity.
 You can see the full example at [the end](#final-code).